The Best Dill Cultivars for all Your Needs

 Pests and Diseases: Aphids, caterpillars, fungal diseases like powdery mildew

-Uses and Benefits: Culinary (leaves, seeds), strong flavor, tolerant to cold, drought, and diseases
+Uses and Benefits: Culinary (leaves, seeds), strong flavor and good texture.
+Ambrosia dill is tolerant to cold and drought and diseases resistant.

-History: Polish heirloom variety known for its intense flavor and hardiness.
+History: Polish heirloom dill known for its strong flavor and hardiness.

 Bouquet Dill (Anethum graveolens)